About This Offering

 • Hands-on: Build a mini RAG system to answer questions from PDF files or Wikipedia articles

-• Core components: reasoning, planning, and tool use
+• Planning, reasoning, and tool use

-• Final Project & Wrap-Up
+• · Final Project